Hernán Pellerano

-Hernán Darío Pellerano (born 4 June 1984) is an Argentine professional footballer who plays for Argentine club San Martín de Tucumán as a centre-back.
+Hernán Darío Pellerano (born 4 June 1984) is an Argentine former professional footballer.
+He played as a centre-back.

 Club career

 Vélez

-Born in Buenos Aires, Pellerano made his senior debut in 2003 for Club Atlético Vélez Sarsfield, going on to quickly establish as an important first-team element; in 2005 he was part of the squad that won the Clausura, even though he was a substitute for Fabricio Fuentes and Maximiliano Pellegrino (he played only one game as a starter).
+Born in Buenos Aires, Pellerano made his senior debut in 2003 for Club Atlético Vélez Sarsfield, going on to quickly establish himself as an important first-team element.
+In 2005, he was part of the squad that won the Clausura, even though he was a substitute for Fabricio Fuentes and Maximiliano Pellegrino (he played only one game as a starter).

 Pellerano became a regular after the former's departure, appearing in 15 matches in the 2005 Apertura tournament.

 Almería

 In the 2008–09 season, Pellerano moved abroad, signing with UD Almería for a fee of around €3 million.
 He scored on his official debut for the Andalusians, a 3–1 La Liga away win against Athletic Bilbao on 31 August 2008, and was a regular starter in his first campaign.

 Pellerano struggled heavily with injury in the following years, making just eight league appearances in 2010–11 as the club eventually finished 20th and last.
 He returned to his country for the following season, agreeing to a loan deal at Newell's Old Boys.